kspublications/kspublications.github.io/_books/enter-into-islam-completely/beard.md

 ---
-title: The Beard and Other Traits of Fitrah, 2nd Ed
+title: "The Beard and Other Traits of Fitrah, 2nd Ed"
 price: $7.00
 pages: 111
 published_date: 2008